timaschew/auto-toc.js/README.md

 You need to have control of the HTML, like on the gh-pages branch or your own page.

-Write your Readme of whatever in your way, for instance markdown.
+Write your Readme in your favorite way, for instance markdown:

 ```md
 # My fancy library